spo-ijaz/HostsManager/README.md

 # Features

-* Adding entry.
+* Adding host row, comment row.
-* Delete multiple entries at once.
-* Restore deleted entries if you made mistake :
-  * If entries are removed one by one, shortcut `<Ctrl>+z` (or `undo` button) will undo the deletions until there are no more entries to restore.
-  * If more than one entries are removed at once, shortcut `<Ctrl>+z` (or `undo` button), will restore all deleted entries at once. ( and deleted history is emptied when multiple entries are deleted at once.)
+* Create group of hosts.
+* Drag & drop.
-* Checks on IP address and hostname.
+* Checks on IP address (v4 or v6).
 * Search through hostnames.
 * Shortcuts.
 * Restore from an automatic backup of your `/etc/hosts` file, made each time the application is started.